Postgraduate Consultancy Projects

 There are three types of postgraduate consultancy project:

-- Consultancy Experience Project (CEP): A team of students on postgraduate courses in Management will work together to provide solutions to your challenge.
+- Consultancy Experience Project (CEP): A team of students from one of our postgraduate business courses will work together to provide solutions to your challenge.
 The project lasts for around 6-8 weeks, and students will present their findings back to you via a presentation* and written report.

-- Strategic Change and Consultancy (SCC) is a project specifically for our MBA students.
+- Change Management is a project specifically for our MBA students.
 Teams will work on identifying, analysing, and evaluating options and make appropriate recommendations for change, including a suitable change management strategy.
 This project takes 4 working days with a presentation* of findings back to you on the 5th working day and a written report sent afterwards.